CharlliePhillips/JIF-4328/service-monitor-RFC.md

     libredox::call::write(message_scheme, b"A new message!")...
 ```

 - The file descriptor(s) and registry.toml info for each monitored service is used with the protocols below to collect data on each service.
-This will then be used to restart or restore processes when they are not working correctly
+This will then be used to restart or restore processes when they are not working correctly.

 - Protocalls here are a 32-byte string passed to getattr()/setattr() with a file descriptor of the service to request statistics from.
 The file descriptor is obtained by opening the service’s scheme path as a file.
 A managed service’s scheme will get one of these strings in it’s get/setattr and match it to a function that is part of the managed scheme trait to read and/or write the relevant data to/from the scheme.
 While getattr and setattr are being implemented read and write will be used instead.
     - `active` Boolean indicates if a service is running, it is set to false when read, and set back to true by the service if it is still running.
     - `time_stamp` Unix timestamp of when service started.
     - `message` An X byte limit string with a human readable message indicating the state of the service.
 Errors are logged to ‘error_list’
     - `stop` When called the daemon will attempt to shut down gracefully potentially preserving state for restarting.
-    - `request_count` How many requests received in a tuple of ints (read, write)
+    - `request_count` How many requests received in a tuple of ints (read, write, open, close, dup)
     - `error_count` size of error_list.
     - `error_list` list of recorded error messages.
     - `clear` set to 1 to clear the short-term statistics

+- There are additional protocalls for services using SchemeBlock
+    - `average_delay`
+    - `last_delay`
+    - WIP

 - Threaded wrappers for get/setattr() will also be needed in the case that a thread executing either syscall is hung on that command.
 These are interruptible and will return EINTR when their running thread is signaled with SIGALRM.
 Another thread will monitor the wrapper(s) for response times that are too long and signal them with SIGALRM (using pthread_kill) if they exceed some timeout period.